wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

    * This is fixed in v10.15.0.1.2, credit to flymin and kk1987.
 * [System Report](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/blob/master/SPEC.md): If you want to see system specs.
 * More Hackintosh EFI Resource:
-   * [Hackintosh Laptop Index](https://github.com/daliansky/Hackintosh): EFI for other laptop might help as a useful reference.
-Navigate to here if you need more reference from other laptops.
+   * Hackintosh Laptop Index: EFI for other laptop might help as a useful reference.
+Navigate to [here](https://github.com/daliansky/Hackintosh) (cr. [daliansky](https://github.com/daliansky)) if you need more reference from other laptops.
 Note: The word “链接” in Chinese means “link” so click on it it will take you to the repo you are looking for.

 ## Discussions and News
 * [zysuper's Work](https://github.com/zysuper/Thinkpad-X1-extreme-EFI): Here is another helpful **alternative Thinkpad X1 Extreme Clover EFI configuration** repository.
 Please check out his work as well as some some issues are addressed in both of our repositories.
 Star his work too!